Tag: symbols

 Other ancient symbols:

 A pomegranate is a fruit associated with both fecundity and death in Greek myths.
-It’s also written as symbol of bounty in ancient Greek history.
+It’s also written as a symbol of bounty, fertility, rebirth, and the underworld in ancient Greek history.

 Golden Pomegranate Heart, oil painting, 5x7in, Veronica Winters